TheDuriel/TinyAStar3D/README.md

 It's true, due to the drastic simplification it's arguably just an approximation and probably shouldn't qualify for the name.

+Is is this for Godot?

+A simple wrapper for Godot 4.x is included.
+The actual logic itself does not involve Godot in any way.

 # Installation

 This repository is designed to be loaded as a GIT Submodule.
 How you add these depends on your client of choice.

 [Refer to this if you're mad enough to use the command line :P](https://git-scm.com/book/en/v2/Git-Tools-Submodules)

-Alternatively, download the zip from this page and unpack it into your addons folder under res://addons/NodeTools
+Alternatively, download the zip from this page and unpack it into your project folder.

 ### Looking for more?